tooharshh/OOF/README.md

 ## About

---> I built this project to understand how machine learning can be applied to real-world fraud detection problems.
-The challenge was interesting because fraud cases are extremely rare, which led me to explore anomaly detection techniques, specifically Isolation Forest, which worked really well for this use case.

---> The API is built with FastAPI, stores predictions in PostgreSQL, and implements rate limiting with Redis.
+This project detects fraudulent credit card transactions using an Isolation Forest machine learning model deployed as a REST API.
+Built to handle highly imbalanced data (only 0.172% fraud cases), the system achieves 95.3% ROC-AUC and 81.63% recall.
+The FastAPI backend provides real-time predictions with PostgreSQL for persistence and Redis for caching and rate limiting.

 ## About the Dataset